-Now, Wendy has nominated the two nurses for a Moments of Magic award run by Hull and East Yorkshire Hospitals NHS Trust to recognise individual members of staff for going beyond their normal duties to help colleagues or patients.
+Now, Wendy has nominated the two nurses for a Moments of Magic award run by Hull University Teaching Hospitals NHS Trust to recognise individual members of staff for going beyond their normal duties to help colleagues or patients.

 Wendy said: “They were absolutely amazing.
 You couldn’t have asked for two more amazing caring compassionate nurses who gave 100 per cent to their patients.

 “He’d been so poorly that neither of us had been able to get a card.
 Mark told them he hadn’t been able to get me an anniversary card and they got it for him.
 What they did for us just touched my heart.

 “He died the next day and I received the card the day before our anniversary.
 It gave me so much comfort knowing he still thought of me right to the end.
 But that was just Mark.”